 Choose the 2-3 hour “daily life” tour for 250 NAD/person (going up to 280 NAD/person in 2020-2021) to learn about how they make their homes and their clothes, and see some traditional dancing.
 Ask your tour guide lots of questions and bring some snacks for the children.

 Camp by a Waterfall

 Epupa Falls is a massive waterfall that sits right on the border of Angola.
 It’s about 112 miles from Opuwo and the road is slow going with several small river crossings if it’s been raining.
-Expect the drive to take about 4 hours.
+Expect the drive to take about four hours.
 And expect nearly every person you pass to try to get you to slow down to give them food, water, or money.

 Epupa Falls is quite remote and it is basically where the road ends so you’ll have no choice but to return the way you came.
 If you’re short on time then this may be the stop you should cut out of your Namibia Itinerary.
-That being said the waterfall is quite impressive so if you should definitely make the rip if you’re able!
+That being said the waterfall is quite impressive so you should definitely make the rip if you’re able!

 You’ll be camped at the top of the falls where you can watch the incredible force of the water swirling around.
 Have a “sundowner” at the bar while watching the spectacular sunset over the falls.

 Camping Amenities: There are nice bathrooms (but with no toilet paper) with showers.
 Each camp has a faucet and a fire pit.
 However, all of the tap water is river water and cannot be consumed.
 You can buy water at the bar for a steep price.